The Medium (2021 film): Plot

-A documentary crew travels to the Isan region of Thailand to interview Nim, a medium/shaman who claims to be possessed by the spirit of Ba Yan, a local goddess.
+A documentary crew travels to the Isan region of Thailand to interview Nim, a medium who claims to be possessed by the spirit of Ba Yan, a local deity.
 She had been chosen to be Ba Yan's host after her sister, Noi, refused to accept the role and converted to Christianity.

-Nim attends the funeral of Noi's husband, Wiroj, who died of a heart attack, and reveals that misfortune had befallen the men in his family.
-Wiroj's father killed himself after he was caught committing insurance fraud.
-Wiroj's son, Mac, died in a traffic accident.
-Noi is left with her daughter, Mink, and they live with Manit (Nim and Noi's brother) and his family.
+Nim attends the funeral of Noi's husband Wiroj, who had died of cancer, and reveals that misfortune had befallen the men in his family.
+Wiroj's father, a factory owner, had killed himself after being caught committing insurance fraud.
+Wiroj's son Mac had died in a traffic accident.
+Noi is left with her daughter Mink, and they live with Manit (Nim and Noi's brother) and his family.

 Mink starts behaving strangely and exhibiting multiple personalities, including those of an attention-seeking child, an old man, a drunkard, and a prostitute.
 She also hears voices in her head, has nightmares, and experiences abdominal pain and vaginal bleeding.
 She is fired from her job after her boss discovers that she has been having sex with different men at her workplace.
-Nim initially believes that Ba Yan has selected Mink to be the next host but Noi refuses a ceremony to transfer the spirit from Nim to Mink.
-Nim learns that Mink had committed incest with Mac, who had actually hanged himself, and thinks that Mac's ghost is haunting Mink.
-After Mink attempts suicide, Noi thinks Ba Yan is punishing Mink for refusing to be her host so she arranges for a shaman to conduct the transference ceremony without telling Nim.
-The ceremony fails and a possessed Mink attacks her mother before running away.
-Meanwhile, on the way to the shrine, Nim sees that Ba Yan's statue has been decapitated.
+Nim initially believes that those are signs that Ba Yan has selected Mink to be the next host, but Noi refuses to give her consent to a ceremony to transfer Ba Yan's spirit from Nim to Mink.

+Nim later learns that Mink had committed incest with Mac, who had actually hanged himself, and thinks that Mac's ghost is haunting Mink.
+After Mink attempts suicide, Noi thinks Ba Yan is punishing her for her earlier refusal to be Ba Yan's new host by making her daughter suffer, so she arranges with another medium to conduct a ceremony to transfer Ba Yan's spirit to Mink.
+This was done without Nim's knowledge and approval.
+The ceremony fails; Mink becomes possessed by multiple spirits and she attacks her mother before running away.
+Meanwhile, on the way to Ba Yan's shrine, Nim sees that the deity's statue has been decapitated.

 A month later, Mink is found in a delirious state in the ruins of her grandfather's factory.
-Nim brings Mink to see a more powerful shaman, Santi, who says Mink has been possessed by numerous evil spirits.
-Mink's ancestors had been cursed for committing wicked deeds, hence the misfortunes that befell her family.
-The failed transference ceremony worsened Mink's condition by making her more vulnerable to possession by any spirit.
+Nim brings Mink to see Santi, a more powerful medium, who says that Mink has been possessed by numerous evil spirits.
+Mink's paternal ancestors had been cursed for committing many wicked deeds, hence the misfortunes which had befallen her family over the generations.
+The failed transference ceremony had worsened Mink's condition by making her more vulnerable to possession by any spirit.
 Nim, along with Santi and his students, prepares for an elaborate ritual to exorcise Mink.
-In the days leading to the ritual, Mink creates havoc at home by briefly abducting Manit's son, boiling her family's dog alive and eating it, among other things, while Nim dies in her sleep the day before the ritual.
+In the days leading to the ritual, Mink creates havoc at home by briefly abducting Manit's son, boiling her family's dog alive and eating it, among other things.
+Nim dies in her sleep the day before the ritual.